 - If the Index levels used to adjust the interest rates of underlying ARMs are lower than you expect, the yield on your investment could be lower than you expect. - PC Coupons for ARM PCs generally adjust monthly based on a weighted average of the interest rates on the underlying Mortgages.
-Several factors will affect these PC Coupons: - Disproportionate principal payments, including prepayments, on the underlying Mortgages that have relatively low and high interest rates compared to the other

-Mortgages in the same pool will affect the level of the PC Coupon for the related ARM PCs, even if the interest rates on the remaining Mortgages do not change.

-- •• The underlying Mortgage interest rates may adjust on various dates and at various intervals.
-Moreover, there is a gap of several months from the publication of an applicable Index value until the PC Coupon reflects that value.
-As a result, the PC Coupon of your ARM PCs may not fully reflect current interest rates or Index values. - •• Although there are generally no limits on the monthly PC Coupon adjustments, the underlying ARMs may be subject to adjustment caps, minimum Mortgage Coupons and maximum Mortgage Coupons. - When mortgage interest rates are generally low, which usually results in faster prepayments, the Index value may be high.
-On the other hand, when mortgage interest rates are generally high, which usually results in slower prepayments, the Index value could be low.
-Either of these scenarios could result in a lower than expected yield on the ARM PCs. - No Index will remain constant at any value.
-Even if the average value of an Index is consistent with what you expect, the timing of any changes in that value may affect your actual yield.
+Several factors will affect these PC Coupons: - •• Disproportionate principal payments, including prepayments, on the underlying Mortgages that have relatively low and high interest rates compared to the other Mortgages in the same pool will affect the level of the PC Coupon for the related ARM PCs, even if the interest rates on the remaining Mortgages do not change. - •• The PC Coupon on your ARM PCs may not fully reflect current interest rates or Index values because the underlying Mortgage interest rates may adjust on various dates and at various intervals and typically adjust less frequently than monthly.
+Moreover, the interest rates of the underlying Mortgages typically adjust based on the Index value published some time before such adjustment (the lookback period), and there may be a gap of several months from the publication of an applicable Index value until the PC Coupon reflects the adjusted value. - •• Although there are generally no limits on the monthly PC Coupon adjustments for ARM PCs, interest rates on the underlying ARMs may be subject to adjustment caps and lifetime floors.
+As a result of these limitations, the PC Coupon on an ARM PC at any time may not reflect the applicable Index value or changes in that value from period to period. - When mortgage interest rates are generally low, which usually results in faster prepayments, the applicable Index value may be relatively high.
+On the other hand, when mortgage interest rates are generally high, which usually results in slower prepayments, the applicable Index value could be relatively low.
+Either of these scenarios could result in a lower than expected yield on the ARM PCs.
+In addition, depending on how frequently the underlying ARMs adjust and the existence of any adjustment caps, in an increasing interest rate environment, the rate of default could increase, which could reduce the yield on your ARM PCs.

+- The value of an Index will generally change from time to time.
+Even if the average value of an Index is consistent with your expectations, the timing of any changes in that value may affect your actual yield.
 In general, the earlier a change in the value of the applicable Index, the greater the effect on your yield.
-As a result, a negative effect on your yield produced by an Index value that is higher (or lower) than you expect early in your investment is not likely to be offset by an equivalent reduction (or increase) in that value in later periods. - Treasury Indices and LIBOR generally reflect current market rates, and their values may be more volatile than the value of COFI, which reflects averages of rates in effect over longer periods of time.
+As a result, a negative effect on your yield produced by an Index value that is higher (or lower) than you expect early in your investment is not likely to be fully offset by an equivalent reduction (or increase) in that value in later periods. - If the Index values used to adjust the interest rates of underlying ARMs are lower than you expect, the yield on your investment could be lower than you expect, especially if prepayments are slow.
+Even if the Index value is higher than you expect, but prepayments are fast, your yield could be lower than you expect. - The CMT Index and LIBOR tend to reflect current market rates, and their values may be more volatile than the value of COFI or other Indices which reflect averages of rates in effect over longer periods of time.